-The appointment of a LLC Board-appointed Director requires a 2/3rd-majority vote of the Directors then in office, and the appointee shall take office immediately upon appointment.
-The term of each appointment shall be designated by the Board, with the maximum term being until the beginning of the second Annual General Meeting (AGM) after appointment, or until their earlier resignation, removal or death.
+The appointment of a LLC Board-appointed Director requires a 2/3rdmajority vote of the Directors then in office, and the appointee shall take office immediately upon appointment.
+The term of each appointment shall be designated by the Board, with the maximum term being three years, or until their earlier resignation, removal or death.
 The Board may decide on a case-by-case basis how long each term shall be, factoring in the restriction for consecutive terms in Section 4.9.